-The program offers a unique set of integrated courses and laboratory experience in the rapidly growing field of Bioengineering and Systems Biology.
+The program offers a unique set of integrated courses and laboratory experience.
 Research focuses on the fundamental understanding of cellular decision-making in health and disease.
 Projects range from the mapping of transcriptional networks, innovative human-on-a-chip devices, to developmental biology and micro-environmental control of bacterial populations.

 The program is designed for undergraduate students, graduate students and professionals interested in acquiring a knowledge of Modern Standard Arabic.